SEO vs. SEA: When is which worthwhile?

 |---|---|

-| Google Ads budget | €3,000/month |
+| Google Ads Budget | €3,000/month |

-| Agency costs | €800/month |
+| Agency fees | €800/month |

 | Total investment (12 months) | €45,600 |